vladigleba/vladigleba.github.io/posts/gospel/law.md

 > [*Law is everlasting:*] The works of his hands are verity and judgment; all his commandments are sure.
 They stand fast *for ever and ever*, and are done in truth and uprightness.
 {% ct 'Psalms 111:7-8' %}

-The Ten Commandments are a reflection of God’s character in written form, and Jesus demonstrated what it looks like in human form.
-Through the law and Jesus’ life we may better comprehend God’s character.
+The Ten Commandments are a reflection of God’s character in written form, whereas Jesus’ life was a revelation of it in living form.
+Both the law and Jesus’ life help us to better comprehend God’s character.
 Because God cannot change, neither can His law.

 ## How does the devil feel about keeping God’s law?